 One of the strictest guidelines surrounding kitchen remodeling with the 203K loan is the need to have a licensed contractor do the work.
 Even if you are completely qualified to remodel your kitchen, you have to be able to complete it in 6 months or less; there are no exceptions.
 If you have a full-time job, chances are a kitchen remodel will not fit into your free time in less than six months.
 A licensed contractor has to abide by these rules if he wants to get paid, which is why the FHA and the lenders usually require the use of a contractor.

 The contractor will create an outline of the costs necessary to remodel your kitchen and the lender will approve or deny it.
 The loan cannot close and work cannot begin until all negotiations are complete and the lender approves everything that the contractor suggests.
-The contract needs to provide accurate details regarding every cost for the remodel.
+The contract needs to provide accurate details regarding every cost for the remodel, you can see the water extraction options available at Smart Dry Restoration and understand the cost for your plumbing work in your kitchen.
+Hiring professionals from places like Slam Plumbing to do even the simplest work is advisable.
 Any money above and beyond what the contract states must be an unexpected cost due to issues that were unforeseen.
 Most lenders require you to have a contingency account of at least 10 percent of the total cost for the renovation for cases like this.

 A Loan Consultant